justjoe6/ecommsite/README.md

 module.exports = mongoose.model("products",productSchema)
 ```
-Here I create a new Mongoose schema called productSchema.
-The schema defines the fields that each product document will have:
-- name: A String that stores the name of the product.
-- price: A String that stores the price of the product.
-- category: A String that stores the category of the product (e.g., electronics, clothing, etc.).
-- userId: A String that stores the ID of the user who added or owns the product.
-- company: A String that stores the company or brand associated with the product.

 user.js:
+This schema defines the fields that each user document will have:
+- name: A String that stores the name of the user.
+- email: A String that stores the email of the user.
+- password: A String that stores the password of the user.
 ```
 const mongoose = require("mongoose")